Our work in Wales

 Wales Love Your Liver Roadshow and community events

-Each year, we deliver a public awareness roadshow, touring Scotland in our mobile unit.
+Each year, we deliver a public awareness roadshow, touring Wales in our mobile unit.

 We take our Mobile Scanning Unit to locations across Wales, offering members of the public a liver health screener, a free liver scan, a consultation with a liver expert, and free health publications.